- What other names is Sitostanol known by?

-heart disease and high cholesterol.
+heart disease and treatment of high cholesterol.

 Sitostanol is an ingredient in Benecol margarine and some salad dressings.
 The U.S. Food and Drug Administration (FDA) allows manufacturers of products that contain sitostanol or related plant chemicals (stanol esters) to claim that the product lowers the risk of getting coronary heart disease (CHD).
 The FDA reasons that sitostanol and other plant stanol esters along with a diet low in saturated fat and cholesterol might reduce the risk of CHD by lowering blood cholesterol levels.
 Although there is plenty of evidence that sitostanol does lower cholesterol levels, so far there is no proof that long-term use actually lowers the risk of developing CHD.

 Do not confuse sitostanol with beta-sitosterol, an unsaturated plant sterol in the cholesterol-lowering margarine Take Control.
-Both sitostanol and beta-sitosterol are used for lower cholesterol levels in people with high cholesterol and appear to be equally effective.
+Both sitostanol and beta-sitosterol are used to lower cholesterol levels in people with high cholesterol and appear to be equally effective.

 Likely Effective for...

 - Reducing cholesterol levels.
 Sitostanol is effective for reducing cholesterol levels in adults with high cholesterol.
 It doesn't have to be taken with meals to work.
 Cholesterol levels decrease within 2 to 3 weeks of starting sitostanol, and return to pretreament levels within 2 to 3 weeks of discontinuation.
 Sitostanol may not have the same effect in all people.
 About 12% of patients do not respond to sitostanol.